suhoshin/suhoshin.github.io/_pages/about.md

 I'm a PhD candidate in Computer Science at the University of Maryland, advised by [MohammadTaghi Hajiaghayi](http://www.cs.umd.edu/~hajiagha/).
-Starting this summer, I will be a joint postdoc at Stanford and MIT, hosted by [Amin Saberi](https://web.stanford.edu/~saberi/) and [Negin Golrezaei](https://www.mit.edu/~golrezae/).
+Starting this summer, I will be a joint postdoc at Stanford [Motwani Postdoctoral Fellow](https://theory.stanford.edu/main/motwani-postdocs.shtml) and MIT, hosted by [Amin Saberi](https://web.stanford.edu/~saberi/) and [Negin Golrezaei](https://www.mit.edu/~golrezae/).

 I am interested in mechanism design and market design, broadly construed, and their applications to classic economy, modern online platforms and generative AI.
 I also work on online algorithm, approximation algorithm, online learning (especially multi-armed bandits), and computational complexity.